mailchimp/APIv3-examples/README.md

 ## General Instructions

 Each of the examples will expect to find an API key in a file called 'APIKEY' here in the root folder.
-Python POST examples will expect your to find a campaign ID in a file called 'CID' here in the root folder.

 ## Contributions